 Malaysia has always been a trading nation.
 Strategically located along the Straits of Malacca, it sits on a major shipping channel that connects the Indian Ocean to the west and the Pacific Ocean to the east.
 Malaysia recognizes the importance of international trade and relations to the nation’s growth and development.
-This is reflected in its gross exports of goods and services.
+This emphasis is reflected in the nation’s gross exports of goods and services.

 Currently, Malaysia has seven bilateral Free Trade Agreements (FTAs) with the following countries: Australia, Chile, India, Japan, New Zealand, Pakistan, and Turkey.

 The Malaysia-Iran Preferential Trade Agreement (MIPTA) was initiated by the previous Malaysian government.
-The initiation of the negotiation was announced during a Malaysian trade mission to Iran back in May 2016.
-Since then, there was no publicly available updates on MIPTA.
+The initiation of the negotiation was announced during a Malaysian trade mission to Iran in May 2016.
+Since then, there have been no publicly available updates on MIPTA.

-Additionally, Malaysia is also in ongoing negotiation with the European Free Trade Association Partnership.
-The European Free Trade Association (EFTA) countries consisting of Iceland, Liechtenstein, Norway and Switzerland.
+Malaysia is also in ongoing negotiations with the European Free Trade Association Partnership.
+The European Free Trade Association (EFTA) countries consisting of Iceland, Liechtenstein, Norway, and Switzerland.
 These members are not a member of the European Union.
 Negotiations between EFTA and Malaysia are still going on.

 For information on FTA partner countries, including how to take advantage of an FTA, please visit FTA Help Center.